 Recently, numerous healthy friends here at Flagstaff have complained of feeling weak or winded while exercising in midday summer heat.
 Along with bicyclists, hikers, and cardio-tennis types, were people doing regular household activities.
 For those who aren’t familiar, I thought it worth sharing a pilot’s perspective on high-elevation exercise.

 The term “density altitude,” refers to the fact that atmospheric air density (and hence oxygen availability per breath of air) decreases based on factors including 1) increasing elevation and 2) increasing temperature.
 Pilots study density altitude because it can be a significant factor in whether planes get off the ground or not.
 So imagine the effects on our bodies.

 Flagstaff’s physical elevation is 7,000 feet — already trying for recent arrivals from lower elevations.
 But when the air temperature here reaches 90°F, the physiological density altitude climbs to 10,500 feet.
 So although 90°F may feel comfortable enough, exercising at that temperature is equivalent to doing so halfway up Humphreys Peak.
 Have you noticed your (non-turbocharged) car’s poor passing performance here on hot summer days?
 Put another way, airplane pilots are counseled to wear supplemental oxygen when flying (comfortably seated) at altitudes above 10,000 feet.
-No wonder climbing even minor hills feels daunting here on a warm day!
+No wonder climbing even minor hills feels daunting on a warm day at high elevations!

 Based on 7,000 feet above sea level and standard atmospheric pressure: